Frequently Asked Questions

 Will I need to extend my nursing program?

 No, all Honors Program requirements are designed to be completed within the standard four-year BScN Collaborative Degree Program or two years for the After Degree Program.
-Collaborative students need to be able to work on the Honors research project during the summer between Year 3 and 4 in their program.
-After Degree students need to be able to work on their research project between Year 1 and 2 while also doing two clinical courses.
+Research activities typically include onsite work in Edmonton during one spring/ summer term (although you may not be registered in any spring/ summer courses).
+Collaborative students need to be able to work on the Honors research project during the spring/ summer between Year 3 and 4 in their program.
+After Degree students need to be able to work on their research project between Year 1 and 2, including during the month of August.
+Hybrid options may be available, but cannot be guaranteed.
+Please reach out to the honors coordinator prior to applying to the program if you have concerns about your ability to work with your Honors supervisor onsite.

 What does the Honors coursework involve?